Lower Your Blood Pressure Naturally: Step 9

 Mood-boosting foods?

-And here are a few more resources so you can investigate further yourself.
+And here are a few resources to investigate:

 WebMD – Food, Mood and Serotonin – a brief summary of food, mood and serotonin